Boyle-Lab/SEMpl/README.md

 # SEM_CPP
 C++ implementation of the SEM algorithm

+#Compilation
+Copy entire repository to computer, then cd into lib/libBigWig-master/ and run "make" cd back into directory where makefile is present, or from the previous location "cd .." twice

 #Tasks

 Determine how to interface Bio::DB::BigWig module in original code with the current code.